EdwardPledger/divvy-api/README.md

 For some reason Github messes up this formatting of this document so if you hit the Raw button it will be formatted correctly.

 To run locally:
 1.)
+Clone or download project from Github.
-Open terminal (command line interface i.e. Command Prompt) at project directory 2.)
+2.)
+Open terminal (command line interface i.e. Command Prompt) at project directory 3.)
 Type the command "node app.js"
-3.)
-You should see a message stating what port the server is running on 4.)
+4.)
+You should see a message stating what port the server is running on 5.)
 Add Divvy_Trips_2019_Q2 file to the project directory (it was too big to upload to GitHub) *) I included the node modules so you shouldn't have to download them

 To test APIs: